jasmineke/jasmineke.github.io/content/works/biztech-webapp.md

 Although we were able to make many of the designs for the developer team while still on the team, I left the team before the web form was pushed out and readily usable to pursue other goals of mine.

-However, we know that as of today (October 16, 2021), UBC Biztech uses the form to register students for their many events.
+Today (October 16, 2021), UBC Biztech uses the form to register students for their many events.
 With over 150+ members and multiple events throughout the year garnering up to 250 students, Biztech's web form is used by students and faculty alike.

-Still curious?
-Here's more:
+We also reduced the amount of tools used by the team, replacing google forms and other form types (like Luma and Hopin.to) with this Biztech form.

-{{<br>}}
+**Still curious?
+Here's more:**

 [home](/)
 {{<br>}}
 [blog](/posts)